harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-10-making-an-even-more-useful-covid-19-tracker-with-node-js.md

 ## Providing Context and Focus

-There are two simple things we can do:
+There are some simple things we can do:

 1. Provide summary information by displaying the global statistics
+2. Remove some information from the cards in the list
-2. Allow our users to filter countries by name to reduce the feeling of information overload
+3. Allow our users to filter countries by name to reduce the feeling of information overload
+4. Let users navigate to country details

 Let's get started.